Skip to main content

 • “They deserve some reward for their efforts, and there could be more storytelling woven in.”

-• “The meta progression is quite uninspired and slow, the various loot and synergies seem quite unimpactful (I tried several builds but gameplay always felt exactly the same), and there isn't any story/lore/character progression to keep you interested (outside a bunch of lines of text when you move in a new city, but they have nothing interesting to say).”
+• “The meta progression is quite uninspired and slow, the various loot and synergies seem quite unimpactful (I tried several builds but gameplay always felt exactly the same), and there isn't any story, lore, or character progression to keep you interested (outside a bunch of lines of text when you move to a new city, but they have nothing interesting to say).”

 • “The game could really use more story and a true ending.”